jacksund/simmate/docs/parameters.md

 --------------------------

 ## ignore_low_pseudopotentials
-This parameter is unique to the badelf workflows of the warrenapp.
-It indicates whether the algorithm should throw an exception when the used pseudopotential didn't contain enough valence electrons.
-It is generally recommended to leave this as False as the results may be nonsense.
+Exclusive to BadELF workflows.
+Indicates whether the algorithm should throw an exception when the used pseudopotential didn't contain enough valence electrons.
+It is generally recommended to leave this as False as the results will likely be nonsense.
+Instead it is recommended to use pseudopotentials with more electrons, such as Vasp's [GW PPs](https://www.vasp.at/wiki/index.php/Available_pseudopotentials).

 === "yaml"
     ``` yaml